MorganKryze/Athunas/docs/installation.md

 > This is a step-by-step guide to install the project on your local machine.

+- Flash the Raspberry Pi OS Lite image to your SD card using the Raspberry Pi Imager.
+Then boot your Raspberry Pi Zero 2W (or any other model) with the SD card.

 - Connect to your machine via SSH **or** using a monitor + keyboard.
 Be sure to be connected to the same network.

 ```bash